 How to freelance in Germany in 2026: registration, tax, VAT, social security, invoicing, payments, visas, and misclassification risk.

 For foreign nationals, tax registration does not replace immigration permission.
-EU/EEA/Swiss citizens generally have broad work rights.
+European Union (EU), European Economic Area (EEA), and Swiss citizens generally have broad work rights.
 Non-EU nationals usually need a residence title that permits self-employment or freelance work before working from Germany.

 Yes.
 Freelancing is legal in Germany when the work is lawful, the freelancer has the right immigration status, the activity is registered correctly, taxes and VAT are handled, professional rules are respected, and the client relationship is genuinely independent.